 Importantly, this private giving has provided us with the opportunity to make real advances in our understanding of pancreas cancer and it has provided critical support to our young investigators.
 Those of you wishing to support pancreas cancer research at Johns Hopkins may do so by sending your tax-deductible contribution payable to The Johns Hopkins University to:

-If you have any other questions about how you can help support pancreas cancer research, do not hesitate to give us a call: 410-955-9132.
+If you have questions about how you can help support pancreas cancer research, please call: 410-955-9132.

 We receive a number of donations in lieu of flowers.
 This is a wonderful way to both honor a loved one and to help fight this terrible disease.
 These donations are made at very difficult times, and we therefore want to simplify the process.
-If you have lost a loved one and would like donations sent to Hopkins to help battle this disease in lieu of flowers, all you need to do is:
+If you have lost a loved one and would like donations sent to Hopkins to help battle this disease in lieu of flowers, please:

 Endowments are wonderful ways to honor a loved one.
 Once established, the principal of the endowment is invested by the University.
 A portion of the income generated each year is reinvested to insure the long-term growth of the Fund.
 The remainder of the income generated is given to the scientists to support their research.

 Research endowments start at $100,000 which can be pledged and paid over a three to five year period.
 A plaque is placed in the research labs honoring the donor.

 "Everything that is really great and inspiring is created by the individual who can labor in freedom"